 More flexibility, simplicity and efficiency

-The updated European Social Fund Plus will merge a number of existing funds and programmes, pooling their resources:
+The updated European Social Fund Plus would merge a number of existing funds and programmes, pooling their resources:

 - The European Social Fund and the Youth Employment Initiative